Firearm Prohibitions for Domestic Violence Misdemeanants

 Montana defines domestic violence (which it terms “partner or family member assault”) as:

-- Purposely or knowingly causing bodily injury to a partner3 or family member;4
+- Purposely or knowingly causing bodily injury to a partner, including dating partners 3 or family member;4

 - Negligently causing bodily injury to a partner or family member with a weapon; or

 - Purposely or knowingly causing reasonable apprehension of bodily injury in a partner or family member.5